 Workers and worker representatives have attempted to expand the traditional definitions of “employer” and “employee” to broaden the potential points of recovery for wage-and-hour and other employment law violations.
 This has lead to expanded liability concerns for those who outsource, use staffing agencies, subcontract for services or are franchisors.

-For instance, the National Labor Relations Board has recently taken an expansive view of who is a “joint employer” for purposes of unfair labor practice charges.
+For instance, the National Labor Relations Board has taken an expansive view of who is a “joint employer” for purposes of unfair labor practice charges.
 Also, the California Legislature has expanded wage-and-hour liability for employers that contract for labor.

 The workplace is evolving.
 You must educate yourself about the issues that arise so you can make informed decisions and implement sound policies.